Skip to content

 Jonathan Spruce

-Jonathan is a civil and transportation engineer with almost 30 years’ worth of wide-ranging experience working for the public and private sectors.
+Jonathan is a civil and transportation engineer with over 30 years’ worth of wide-ranging experience working for the public and private sectors.

-He is an experienced advisor to the public and private sector, and regularly provides advice at a senior level to local authorities and partnerships in the UK, aimed at the development of integrated transportation and regeneration solutions aimed at supporting economic growth in towns and cities.
+He is the director of infrastructure at Tees Valley Combined Authority and is an experienced advisor to the public and private sector, regularly providing advice at a senior level to local authorities and partnerships in the UK, aimed at the development of integrated transportation and regeneration solutions aimed at supporting economic and social growth in towns and cities.

 Prof Priti Parikh